Cultural Dimensions of AI Perception: Charting Expectations, Risks, Benefits, Tradeoffs, and Value in Germany and China: Conclusion and Outlook

 \section{Conclusion and Outlook}

+While significant research has addressed AI perception and its societal implications, a critical gap remains in tackling the \enquote{alignment problem}, which seeks to ensure AI systems align with human norms and values \parencite{Gabriel2020, Hristova2024}.
+Given that norms and values vary across cultures and countries, it is imperative to integrate cross-cultural perspectives into AI alignment efforts.

-While Germans exhibit a cautious and risk-aware attitude towards AI, the Chinese public is more optimistic, which may be influenced by cultural and governmental factors.
-Understanding these differences is crucial to adapt products and services for the respective markets as well as for developing effective \ac{ai} communication strategies, policies, and governance.
+Despite many individual findings on specific topics, our work suggests at a higher level that Germans exhibit a more cautious and risk-aware attitude towards AI, while the Chinese public demonstrates greater optimism, likely influenced by cultural and governmental factors.
+Understanding these differences---both for individual use cases and implications as well as the more general perspective---is crucial to better account for the varied norms, values, and ethical frameworks that shape human-AI interactions globally.
+Such insights could enhance the adaptability, relevance, inclusivity, and fairness of AI systems across different societal contexts, fostering more equitable and sustainable AI integration worldwide.

-Effective public engagement strategies must consider these cultural differences to address specific concerns and promote responsible AI development tailored to each context \parencite{OShaughnessy2022,Kelley2021}.
-Additionally these findings can foster mutual understanding and in turn enable a better collaboration between German and Chinese partners.
+Effective alignment and public engagement strategies must consider these cultural differences to address specific concerns and promote responsible AI development tailored to each context \parencite{OShaughnessy2022, Kelley2021, globig2024perceived}.
+Additionally, these cross-cultural findings can foster a better mutual understanding and strengthen international collaboration, enabling more effective and culturally sensitive approaches to AI integration and governance.